apache/airflow/docs/apache-airflow/concepts/datasets.rst

     example_dataset = Dataset('s3://dataset-bucket/example.csv')

-Airflow treats the dataset URI identifiers as opaque values intended to be human-readable, and makes no assumptions about the content or location of the data represented by the identifier.
-They are treated as strings, so any use of regular expressions (eg ``input_\d+.csv``) or file glob patterns (eg ``input_2022*.csv``) as an attempt to create multiple datasets from one declaration will not work.
+Airflow treats the dataset URI as an opaque value intended to be human-readable, and makes no assumptions about the content or location of the data represented by the identifier.
+It is treated as a string, so any use of regular expressions (eg ``input_\d+.csv``) or file glob patterns (eg ``input_2022*.csv``) as an attempt to create multiple datasets from one declaration will not work.

-There are three restrictions on the dataset identifier:
+There are three restrictions on the dataset URI:

 1. It must be a valid URI, which means it must only be composed of only ASCII characters.
 2. The URI scheme cannot be ``airflow`` (this is reserved for future use).